jzipkin1812/Gravity_Switch/README.md

 # Gravity Switch
 New and improved Gravity Switch game, all the way back from 2018!
 The main file is gravityswitch.py.
-Before running, make sure you have the latest version of Pygame AND make sure you are in the /src folder in your terminal or things will break.
+Before running, make sure you have the latest version of Pygame.
+Run gravityswitch.py from either the root or src directory.

 # Controls
 Use the mouse to navigate menus.
 Use ESC to return to the main menu.
 Use the arrows to play.
 Use the r key to restart the current level at any time.